appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 Sets the text to be displayed.
 The text remains unchanged until manually updated or edited.

-You can dynamically change text by fetching data from queries or JS functions by binding the response to the **Text** property.
+You can dynamically change text by fetching data from queries or JS functions and binding the response to the **Text** property.
 For instance, when a row in a Table widget is clicked, the Text widget dynamically displays the specific name associated with that row.

 *Example:*